nathancharlesjones/Comparison-of-OOP-techniques-in-C/3a_Run-time-Polymorphism_ADT/README.md

 } Duck_t;
 ```

 The definition for `duckQuack()` is straightforward, but the ones for `duckShow()` and `duckDestroy()` look a little odd.
-When this function runs, it is because some part of the code has called it on object derived from the Duck class.
-We don't know at the outset which derived class that might be, but by following our conventions above, it doesn't matter: every object derived from Duck has a "vtable" which points to a Duck interface that contains a function pointer for the "show" function.
+When these functions run, it is because some part of the code has called them on an object derived from the Duck class.
+We don't know at the outset which derived class that might be, but by following our conventions above, it doesn't matter: every object derived from Duck has a "vtable" which points to a Duck interface that contains a function pointer for the "show" or "destroy" functions.
 Provided all of these pointers are defined, then all we need to do to call the correct function is reference that function pointer in the vtable.
 If one is not, as in the case of the Duck interface, then the "else" condition is executed (acting like a base or default implementation of `duckShow()` for objects that haven't provided their own implementation).

 ```
 // source/duck.c